RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 - Internal: For traffic between or within cluster nodes
 - External: For traffic from client applications or external monitoring resources
-- Active-Active - The traffic is from clusters that host Active-Active databases
+- Active-Active: For traffic to and from clusters hosting Active-Active databases

 | Protocol | Port | Connection Source | Description |
 |------------|-----------------|-----------------|-----------------|